 Here, I’m comparing synchronous motor and asynchronous motor with their specifications, functions, applications, and examples.

-Let’s study the comparison between both AC motors (Synchronous and Induction Motor).
+Let’s study the comparison between both AC motors in tabular form.

 |It consists of two main parts- the stator and rotor.